Dr. Andrei Zavadski

-The dissertation titled “Mnemonic Counterpublics: Challenging the Political Regime in Russia with Memories of the 1990s" was successfully defended by Mr. Zavadski in January 2020 with the grade "magna cum laude".
+Dissertation: “Mnemonic Counterpublics: Challenging the Political Regime in Russia with Memories of the 1990s"

 Andrei Zavadski is a multidisciplinary researcher working at the intersection of memory studies, public history, and media studies.
+He is currently a postdoctoral researcher at the Centre for Anthropological Research on Museums and Heritage (CARMAH), Humboldt-Universität zu Berlin.
 He graduated from Moscow State University of International Relations (MGIMO-University) with a B.A. in Regional Studies (2009) and holds a dual M.A. in Public History from Moscow Higher School of Social and Economic Sciences and Manchester University (2014).
 In 2015-2019, he worked as a researcher at FU Berlin’s Institute for Media and Communication Studies (Emmy Noether Research Group “Mediating (Semi-)Authoritarianism – The Power of the Internet in the Post-Soviet World”), where he defended his Ph.D. titled “Mnemonic Counterpublics: Challenging the Political Regime in Russia with Memories of the 1990s”.
 He is a co-editor of “Politics of Affect: The Museum as a Public History Space” (2019, in Russian).
 Based in Berlin, he currently works as an editor at The Garage Journal: Studies in Art, Museums & Culture and is also a regular contributor to Colta.ru, openDemocracy Russia, and other publications.

 Dissertation: Mnemonic Counterpublics: Challenging the Political Regime in Russia with Memories of the 1990s